 To the U.S. House of Representatives Committee on the Budget and The U.S. Senate Committee on the Budget:

-However, todays air conditioning units are, in a word, inefficient.
-They account for an estimated 5% of annual American energy consumption, and spew 100 million tons of carbon dioxide into the air each year.
+However, today's air conditioning units are, in a word, inefficient.
+They account for an estimated 6% of annual American energy consumption, and spew 117 million tons of carbon dioxide into the air each year.
 Moreover, some air conditioning units still contain (and leak) refrigerants called hydrofluorocarbons, a very potent and long-lasting greenhouse gas.

-In other words, by keeping our homes and workplaces cool, were heating up our planet2016 is predicted to end as the hottest year on record, taking the title from 2015, who took the title from 2014.
+In other words, by keeping our homes and workplaces cool, we're heating up our planet.

 Look specifically to China for proof, and see that, in the last 15 years, the country has gone from just a few homes having air conditioning to all homes having air conditioning, and then some.

-Look to India, to Indonesia, and to Brazil, and see that sales of air conditioning units are increasing at a rate of 10 to 15 percent per year.
+Look to India, to Indonesia, and to Brazil, and see that sales of air conditioning units are increasing at a rate of 10% to 15% per year.

 Look to Mexico, where 13% of households currently have AC.
 Look to that number settling somewhere between 71% and 81% by 2100.

-The air conditioning industry is booming, and, unless we find renewable solutions to keeping cool, itll be the end of us all.
-Thats why it is now, not tomorrow, that I call on you to embrace the idea that, despite our countrys recent hardships, America is still looked up to, and that it is we who must lead this change.
+The air conditioning industry is booming, and, unless we find renewable solutions to keeping cool, it will be the end of us all.
+That's why it is now, not tomorrow, that I call on you to embrace the idea that, despite our country's recent hardships, America is still looked up to, and that it is we who must lead this change.

 To do so, I ask you to please make air conditioning a top priority, and to place this delicate problem in the hands of our country's most brilliant innovators by increasing the budget for non-defense research and development to develop clean, green alternatives to powering this essential technology.